➡ Top alternatives to Finasteride for treating hair loss are hair transplants, stem cell injections, minoxidil and PRP injections.

-At UnitedCare, we first begin our treatment process by offering you a one-on-one consultation with our expert doctors and dermatologists to find the best-suited option together.
-After you have decided on a method, we begin the treatment with the utmost attention.
+At UnitedCare, I first begin our treatment process by offering you a one-on-one consultation to find the best-suited option together.
+After you have decided on a method, I begin the treatment with the utmost attention.

-But most importantly, we stay in contact with our patients even long after the treatment has already finished ensuring that the benefits of the medication stay intact.
-And so that we can easily reach out to you in case you have any concerns.
+But most importantly, I stay in contact with my patients even long after the treatment has already finished ensuring that the benefits of the medication stay intact.
+And so that I can easily reach out to you in case you have any concerns.

 Regardless of which method you choose, one policy in our clinic stays the same.
-We value creating a balance between your comfort and your health.
+I value creating a balance between your comfort and your health.

-In short, we offer to accompany you down the road if you have any remaining concerns or questions about deciding on a method.
+In short, I offer to accompany you down the road if you have any remaining concerns or questions about deciding on a method.